 Prerequisites for Microsoft SQL Server¶

-Before setting up the Microsoft SQL Server Connector, ensure that the following prerequisites are met.
+Before setting up the Microsoft SQL Server connector, ensure that the following prerequisites are met.

 Prerequisites¶